sky-uk/feed/README.md

 # Feed

-This project contains Kubernetes controllers for managing external ingress with AWS.
+This project contains Kubernetes controllers for managing external ingress with AWS or [IPVS/gorb](https://github.com/sky-uk/gorb).
 There are two controllers provided, `feed-ingress` which runs an nginx instance, and `feed-dns` which manages route53 entries.
 They can be run independently as needed, or together to provide a full ingress solution.